 Alma focuses on giving you control over the search process with flexibility in how you find and connect with providers:

-• Matching process: You use a self-guided directory search and answer questions to narrow your preferences, including provider specialty, identity, treatment approaches, session format, and location.
+Matching process: You use a self-directed directory search by navigating to helloalma.com and answering questions to narrow your preferences, including provider specialty, identity, treatment approaches, session format, location, and payment method

-• Session formats: You can choose between virtual (video) sessions and in-person sessions when using the directory.
-Some providers may offer between-session communication, such as text or email.
+Session formats: You can choose between virtual (video) sessions and in-person sessions when using the directory

-• Scheduling: Many therapists offer instant booking for consultations, allowing immediate scheduling, while others respond to consultation requests within two to three business days.
+Scheduling: Many therapists offer instant booking for consultations, allowing immediate scheduling, while others respond to consultation requests within two to three business days via direct message

-• App/portal experience: Alma has a client portal with limited availability that includes secure messaging (early access only), autopay features, and automated progress-tracking assessments.
+App/portal experience: Alma has a Client Portal with limited availability that includes secure messaging (early access only), autopay features, and automated progress-tracking assessments via PHQ-9 and GAD-7 for clients over 18 with insurance

 How access works with Headway